-Whenever I make mashed potatoes, I try to keep a little back so I can make my favorite potato rolls the next day.
-In the case of Thanksgiving, I recommend making mash for the sole purpose of baking these soft, fluffy and perfectly textured rolls.
+Whenever I make mashed potatoes, I keep a little back so I can make my favorite potato rolls the next day.
+In the case of Thanksgiving, I recommend making extra mash for the sole purpose of baking these soft, fluffy and perfectly textured rolls.

 Can’t get enough pumpkin in your life?
 These are the rolls for you.
 They come out with a gorgeous golden hue and a subtle pumpkin-y taste, and the texture is soft and pillowy.

 I know, I know.
 Thanksgiving is about mash, not roasted potatoes.
 But who says we can’t have both??
 These are my very best, most indulgent roasted potatoes and my vote is for them to be on every holiday table.

 Sticky and sweet carrots, these shine in the steam oven.
 The insides of your carrots will be tender and packed with flavor, while the outsides get burnished and golden and just a little charred.

 Some people like green bean casserole, but I prefer these bright green beans with crunchy almonds and a punchy balsamic dressing.
 I love how they perk up a plate, cutting through the many rich and fatty dishes with their brightness and vinegary kick.

 Oh, dessert.
 It’s not socially or physically acceptable, but if it were I think I’d just make a whole table full of desserts for every holiday gathering.
 These are the dishes I’d put on the Thanksgiving one.

 It took me a long time to come around to pumpkin pie.
 I’m not American, where it’s basically a national dish.
 And to be honest, I found the whole idea of a custardy pie made with pumpkin flesh kind of weird.